 Browser clutter and the load it creates

-Study up to one in four people consider browser clutter to be a serious problem.
+It shows in the study that up to one in four people consider browser clutter to be a serious problem.
 This suggests that some, perhaps even a significant proportion, of the remainder see clutter as a problem in general.
 In any case, it is a significant problem, given that, according to Aalto, five billion users already spend almost half of their waking hours online.

-Why does browser clutter increase load?
+Why does browser clutter increase mental load?

 There are several reasons: firstly, many people tend to keep several browser windows and tabs open, i.e. a large and unmanageable number of them.
 Websites also bombard the user with interactive elements, such as pop-ups, and these elements are not always controllable.